Mukarillo/UnitySoundManager/README.md

 ## Setup Project
 ![setup](https://raw.githubusercontent.com/Mukarillo/UnitySoundManager/master/Images/Screen%20Shot%202018-01-24%20at%2010.14.14%20PM.png)
-To create an instance of SoundManager, click Time Saver Tools>Sound Manager> Add SoundManager.
+To create an instance of SoundManager, click `Time Saver Tools>Sound Manager> Add SoundManager`.
 A GameObject will be created at root with SoundManager component.

 # Sound Manager Properties
 ![properties](https://raw.githubusercontent.com/Mukarillo/UnitySoundManager/master/Images/Screen%20Shot%202018-01-24%20at%2011.36.54%20PM.png)

-**Use this forever**: If checked, the game won't be destroyed when changing scenes.
+**Use this forever**: when checked, the GameObject won't be destroyed when changing scenes.
 Use this feature if you want to have only one instance of SoundManager through out the whole project.

  **Project FPS**: This is used to calculate events and Fade-in/out effects.
 If you don't know the project fps, leave it at 60.

-**Use Pool Feature**: if checked, an array of GameObjects will be created at editor time, avoiding instantiating at run time.
+**Use Pool Feature**: when checked, an array of GameObjects will be created at editor time, avoiding instantiating at run time.
 If not checked, it will create a GameObject every time `SoundManager.Play` is called.
 - **Pool Quantity**: the quantity of game objects to be created.
 (Sound will only play if there is at least one available GameObject in the pool)

 **Use Multi-Language Feature** : Use this if your project aims multi-language target.
 It will allow you to swap between languages while in run time.
 When creating the sounds, you can have multiple instances with the same `name` and different language, the Sound Manager will check the current language and use the right one.